LERCAutomation/DataSearches-ArcPro-UserGuide/introduction/introduction.rst

 To facilitate performing data searches a new interface was developed - the **Data Searches** tool.
 The tool was originally developed for use with MapInfo for Greenspace Information for Greater London CIC (GiGL) but is now available for use with MapInfo, ArcMap Desktop and ArcGIS Pro (this version) and is used by a number of LERCs.

 .. index::
-	single: Tool overview
+	single: Overview

 Tool overview
 =============

 The Data Searches tool presents a simple user interface, while being configurable in a highly flexible way according to the requirements of the LERC or individual user.
-It is integrated into the user interface of the GIS system and presented there as a button or menu item.
-The tool itself has a simple interface (:numref:`figUI`), requiring few user inputs and options.
+It is integrated into the user interface of the installed GIS application - appearing as an add-in tool button.
+The tool has a simple interface (:numref:`figUI`), requiring few user inputs and options.
 The output files can then be used as inputs into a formatted report.

 .. _figUI: